dvdobrev/dvdobrev/README.md

  <h2> I am a Junior Python Web Developer </h2>

-- 📖  I'm currently learning 🔜 React 💪
+- 📖  I'm currently learning 🔜 Data Science 💪
 - 👔 I’m open for new opportunity
 - ✉ You can reach me on